Rachael HELPS! aka Rachael Hampton online portfolio

 Bee and Garden Spider: A children story in French for self-learner [Level A2 to B2]

-Editions memo nantesI’m so excited that we can do our first Storytelling ‘N French for you: Abeille et Épeire by Émilie Vast, with the permission of éditions MeMo based in Nantes, France (a publisher of children and young adults books) and also the author Émilie Vast.
+Editions MEMO NantesI’m so excited that we can do our first Storytelling ‘N French for you: Abeille et Épeire by Émilie Vast, with the permission of éditions MeMo based in Nantes, France (a publisher of children and young adults books) and also the author Émilie Vast.

 Before you dive in (the video that is), are you new to my blog?